GregTechCEu/gtceu-modern-docs/docs/Modpacks/Ore-Generation/03-Adding-Stone-Types.md

 1. The first parameter for `create()` is the name that corresponds to your stone type.
 The second parameter is **always** `'ore'`!
 2. For `Block.getBlock()` you must use the stone type's block ID as a parameter.
+3. This is the `ResourceLocation` of the base stone type's model.
+If the base block uses custom rendering, you may need to create your own model.

 ```json title="assets/gtceu/lang/en_us.json"